johnnynguyen2104/VehicleTrackingAPI/README.md

 ## How Far Did I Get?

-I completed the test's requirements as well as the bonus feature.
+I have completed the test's requirements as well as the bonus feature.

 ## Technologies & Libs